This webinar was brought to you by the Garden Court Chambers Immigration Team.

 Areas of Law: | Immigration Law |

-Senior members of the Immigration Team will discuss the implications of the three recent Court of Appeal cases of Chaudhry v SSHD [2025] EWCA Civ 16, SSHD v Kolicaj [2025] EWCA 10 and SSHD v Daci [2025] EWCA 18, together with the recent Upper Tribunal case of Laci v SSHD, all of which concern the role of the Courts and Tribunals in cases where the Security of State for the Home Department has made a decision to deprive an individual of British nationality.
+Senior members of the Immigration Team discussed the implications of the three recent Court of Appeal cases of Chaudhry v SSHD [2025] EWCA Civ 16, SSHD v Kolicaj [2025] EWCA 10 and SSHD v Daci [2025] EWCA 18, together with the recent Upper Tribunal case of Laci v SSHD, all of which concern the role of the Courts and Tribunals in cases where the Security of State for the Home Department has made a decision to deprive an individual of British nationality.

 Speakers